borntofrappe/fullstack-d3/README.md

 `x` and `y` are updated to refer to the coordinates of the selected data point.

-The identifier is finally set to then target and remove the element as the mouse leaves the elements.
+The identifier is useful to target and remove the element as the mouse leaves the elements.

 ```js
 bounds.select('#tooltipCircle').remove();